MLRadfys/AE-VAE/index.md

 ## A tutorial on Autoencoders and Variational Autoencoders

-On this page I will present the basic principles of autoencoders and variational autoencoders.
+On this page I will present the basic principles of autoencoders (AE) and variational autoencoders (VAE) and show implementations in Pytorch using the MNIST dataset.

 ### Autoencoders (AE)